Francoist Spain: Francoism

 While the regime evolved along with its protracted history, its primitive essence remained, underpinned by the legal concentration of all powers into a single person, Francisco Franco, "Caudillo of Spain by the Grace of God", embodying national sovereignty and "only responsible before God and History".

-The consistent points in Francoism included above all authoritarianism, anti-Communism, Spanish nationalism, national Catholicism, monarchism, militarism, national conservatism, anti-Masonry, anti-Catalanism, pan-Hispanism, and anti-liberalism—some authors also include integralism.
+The consistent points in Francoism included authoritarianism, anti-Communism, Spanish nationalism, national Catholicism, and a highly centralised state; the regime has also been described as strongly marked by anti-Masonry.
 Stanley Payne, a scholar of Spain, notes that "scarcely any of the serious historians and analysts of Franco consider the generalissimo to be a core fascist", and Paul Preston agrees that Franco's personal beliefs were not fascist but rather "deeply conservative", while Richard Griffiths argues that such distinction between conservatism and fascism would not be understood by Franco himself or his contemporaries.
 Still, such scholars as Preston and Julián Casanova define the regime as belonging to the family of European fascism.
 The regime has also been described as a traditional military dictatorship, as a personalist dictatorship "tinged with fascist elements in its repressive aparatus", the only constants of which were its anti-democratic nature and Franco as head of state, or as a regime which underwent fascisation without reaching the point of becoming a fascist regime.
 The United Nations Security Council voted in 1946 to deny the Franco regime recognition until it developed a more representative government.

 Development

-The Falange Española de las JONS, a fascist party formed during the Republic, soon transformed itself into the framework of reference in the National Movement.
-In April 1937, the Falange Española Tradicionalista y de las Juntas de Ofensiva Nacional Sindicalista (Traditionalist Spanish Phalanx and of the Councils of National Syndicalist Offensive) was created from the absorption of the Comunión Tradicionalista (Traditionalist Communion) by the Falange Española de las Juntas de Ofensiva Nacional Sindicalista, which itself was the result of an earlier absorption of the Juntas de Ofensiva Nacional-Sindicalista by José Antonio Primo de Rivera's Falange Española.
-This party, often referred to as Falange, became the sole legal party during Franco's regime, but the term "party" was generally avoided, especially after World War II, when it was commonly referred to as the "National Movement" or just as "the Movement".
+The Falange Española de las JONS, a fascist party formed during the Second Republic, was fused by Franco with the Carlists in April 1937 to create the Falange Española Tradicionalista y de las JONS (FET y de las JONS), which became the regime's official political movement.
+During Franco's rule it functioned as the sole legal political organization and was commonly referred to as the Movimiento Nacional ("National Movement").